 In marketing, we often put together a plan and some goals to measure against, but how often do we follow through with it?
 Sometimes great pitches never see the light of day, we are all guilty of this.
 As we know it, plans are useless unless someone rolls their sleeves to execute them with the utmost commitment.
 And it’s never too late to get started.

 In the notoriously choosy Hollywood, never short of stunning beauties, the 31-year-old Kenyan girl rose (almost from nowhere) to become the “it” girl.
 Lupita’s style has been exceptionally unique and often with a purpose.
 At the Oscars, she said, her sky blue dress reminded her of Nairobi.

-It’s a crowded field and while every business moves to define their market segment, competition becomes cut throat, and there comes an urgent need to build an identity that typifies the essential characteristics of your brand, and uniquely so.
+It’s a crowded field and while every business moves to define its market segment, competition becomes cutthroat, and there comes an urgent need to build an identity that typifies the essential characteristics of your brand, and uniquely so.
 It is the only way marketers can break through the noise.